Referendums in the United Kingdom: Statutory referendums

 Legislation in England and Wales obliges local authorities to hold and abide by the results of referendums in certain circumstances.

-In England, raising Council Tax above a level proscribed by the Local Government Secretary requires approval in a referendum.
+In England, raising Council Tax above a level prescribed by the Local Government Secretary requires approval in a referendum.
 The threshold was initially set at 2% in 2012 for all types of local authority, but for authorities that fund social care the threshold was increased to 4% in 2015 and 5% in 2017.
 From April 2018 the figures for both types of authority have been increased by an additional 1%.
 This provision applies to all precepting authorities, (Note: Although the legislation includes parish councils, the government does not currently enforce a cap.) when this is not the billing authority (i.e. the district council), the latter will hold the referendum on the precepting authority's behalf, and recoup the costs.
 Only one council tax referendum has been held, on behalf of the Bedfordshire Police and Crime Commissioner, and the rise was rejected.
 A proposal for a referendum to increase the council tax for Surrey County Council by 15% was initially approved by the council, but plans for the increase were abandoned before the referendum could go ahead.

 The Localism Act 2011 allows parish councils or local community groups to create neighbourhood development plans.
 The plans are intended to guide planning decisions within the neighbourhood area, by outlining the amount and type of development that should occur in the area, what land may be built upon and how existing buildings may be reused.
 For a plan to come into force, it must be approved by the electorate in the local area in a referendum.
 Neighbourhood planning referendums have a high success rate, with all being approved as of December 2015.